 will produce plots of the model, usually diagnostic plots.

-will compare two models by an analysis of variance.
+will compare two models by an analysis of variance or other test.

 will report predicted values in the dependent variable from the model for each observation that went in to the model.